restradaaguila/Masked-Autoencoders_Vision/README.md

 + Results of the MAEViT, ablation studies, and comparison of their method with other ViT models are compelling evidence for their claim for scalability.
 + The ablation studies demonstrated that the factors they claim are the most optimal are the best performing.
-+ Comparison to other supervised and unsupervised learning models showed their method is as effective or better
++ Comparison to other supervised and unsupervised learning models showed their method is as effective (accuracy and speed) or better
 + I wish the github repo and code was linked to the paper

 ## Additional Resources